SherifShawky01/project_api_deployment/README.md

-Sure!
-Here's your entire project documentation formatted in **Markdown**:

 ---

-# ✋ Hand Gesture Recognition System
+# ✋ Hand Gesture Recognition System and Maze Running

 This project implements a real-time **hand gesture recognition system** using machine learning, served via a RESTful API, and integrated into a web-based frontend to control external applications (e.g., a ball in a game) using specific hand gestures captured through a webcam.